Foto: rainbow33 - stock.adobe.com

 The Pub Culture

-Pub-hopping is a favorite activit y throughout German society, and can be a good way to meet new people or solidify relations already begun.
+Pub-hopping is a popular activity throughout German society and can be a great way to meet new people or strengthen existing relationships.

 Not Rude, but Honest

-One thing to prepare yourself for is the slap of candor: Germans can be rather blunt when they offer stern advice or criticism.
+One thing to be prepared for is a slap in the face: Germans can be quite blunt when giving tough advice or criticism.

 Privacy Policy